edstagdh/File_Prepare_HF/docs/README.md

 - [x] Add tags generation for scene upload process.
 - [ ] Add an option to process files without fetching data from TPDB API(Re-encode, Create Previews).
-- [ ] Support for Static thumbnails generation without using Scorp VTM software.
+- [x] Support for Static thumbnails generation without using Scorp VTM software.
 - [ ] Support other types of databases, e.g. StashDB.
-- [ ] Add an option to use jpg format images.
+- [x] Add an option to use jpg format images.
-- [ ] Add an option to upload to imgbox(static jpg format images only), this requires restructure.
+- [x] Add an option to upload to imgbox(supported static format images only), this requires restructure.

 ## Installation